CodeManMike/LoadShedAware/README.md

 5. Day of the week (0 - 7) (Sunday = 0 or 7)

 Each field can have a single value, a range of values (e.g., 1-5 for Monday to Friday), or an asterisk (which means "any value").

-## Scripts

-### fetch_schedule.sh

-This script fetches the webpage containing the load shedding schedule using curl and checks if the webpage was fetched successfully.

-### parse_schedule.py

-This Python script parses the fetched webpage to extract the load shedding times.
-It uses BeautifulSoup to parse the HTML and find the schedule.
-It then converts the times to datetime objects and subtracts 10 minutes.

-### schedule_shutdown.sh

-This script cancels any previously scheduled shutdown and schedules a new shutdown at the parsed times.
-It also sends a notification about the new schedule and checks if the shutdown was scheduled successfully.

-### send_notification.sh

-This script prepares the message based on the type of notification and sends the notification using the Pushbullet API.
-It checks if the notification was sent successfully.

-### main.sh

-This is the main script that runs all the other scripts.
-It fetches the load shedding schedule, parses the schedule, schedules the shutdown, sends the notification, and checks if each step was successful.

 ## Note